KennyHermus/FullstackOpen/part0/README.md

 # Part 0

-This is the directory for my submission for Part 0 of the Fullstack Open course
+This is the directory for my submission for Part 0 of the Fullstack Open course.

 ## About